Tooth Discoloration / Stained Teeth / Dark Teeth

-Tooth discoloration issues may be treated with a tooth colored filling, crown or veneer.
-There are advantages and disadvantages with each choice.
-Veneers and crowns are more aggressive than with a traditional filling.
+Tooth discoloration issues may be treated with a tooth colored filling, crown, or veneer.
+There are advantages and disadvantages to each choice.
+Veneers and crowns are more aggressive than a traditional filling.
 Altho

 More resources on the topic: